sastanish/magnetosphere-T-models/sim_codes/README.md

         - This file serves as an interpreter between python and fortran, providing information about the KIND and INTENT of each variable in the *Tsyganenko_wrapper*.
      - *TS04c.for*
         - The original [TS04c.for](https://geo.phys.spbu.ru/~tsyganenko/empirical-models/magnetic_field/ts05/) model code.
 The only modification was  to wrap the included subroutines inside a Module interface.
+     - *TA16_RBF.f*
+        - The original [TA16_RNF.f](https://geo.phys.spbu.ru/~tsyganenko/empirical-models/magnetic_field/ta16/) model code.
+The only modification was  to wrap the included subroutines inside a Module interface.
      - *geopack.f*
         - As above, this is the original [geopack.f](https://geo.phys.spbu.ru/~tsyganenko/empirical-models/coordinate_systems/geopack) file.
 The only modification was to wrap the included subroutines inside a Module interface.
+    - *reconnectionMetrics.f90*
+        - This file contains fortran routines for calculating the reconnection rate as written in [this paper](https://arxiv.org/abs/2502.01251).

 ## How to compile/install